TILseg/TILseg/README.md

 ```
 ### 8. PREPROCESSING: ###
 - - - -
 The preprocessing module is called using one function: `preprocess()`.
-The function has six arguments, only one of which is required.
+The function has seven arguments, only one of which is required.
 The high level functionality is as follows:
 - **Input**.
 A file path that contains all slide image files that will be processed.
 - **Output**.
 A numpy array containing information for the superpatch created, as well as all filtered tissue images saved to their respective directories.
 In addition, the percentage of pixels lost due to preprocessing is also printed.
 This should be significantly less than one percent, but is included for the user if it is needed.